-5.1 Fiber that conforms with Objectives 1-13 of Section 3 - SFI 2015-2019 Fiber Sourcing Standard’s requirements.
+5.1 Fiber that conforms with Objectives 1-11 of Section 3 - SFI 2022 Fiber Sourcing Standard’s requirements.

-5.2 Pre-Consumer Recycled Content: Material diverted from the waste stream during a manufacturing process.
-It does not include materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process.
+5.2 Pre-Consumer Recycled Content: Forest and tree-based material recovered from waste during a manufacturing process.
+Excluded is reutilization of materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process that generated it.
+Excluded are by-products resulting from primary production processes, such as sawmilling by-products (sawdust, chips, bark, etc.) or forestry residues (bark, chips from branches, roots, etc.) as they are not considered waste.

-Any claims about pre-consumer recycled content by Program Participants or label users shall be accurate and consistent with applicable law.
-Program Participants and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.
+Any claims about pre-consumer recycled content by Certified Organizations or label users shall be accurate and consistent with applicable law.
+Certified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.

-5.3 Post-consumer recycled content: Material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product, which can no longer be used for its intended purpose.
+5.3 Post-consumer recycled content: Forest and tree-based material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product which can no longer be used for its intended purpose.
+This includes returns of material from the distribution chain and material from salvage from demolition.

-Any claims about post-consumer recycled content by Program Participants and label users shall be accurate and consistent with applicable law.
-Program Participants and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies, and national, state and provincial consumer protection and competition laws.
+Any claims about post-consumer recycled content by Certified Organizations and label users shall be accurate and consistent with applicable law.
+Certified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies, and national, state and provincial consumer protection and competition laws.

-5.4 Certified forest content, which includes content from specific forest tracts that are third-party certified to conform with the SFI 2015-2019 Forest Management Standard’s Objectives 1-15 requirements or other acceptable forest management standards (e.g., CAN/CSA-Z809 and ATFS).
+5.4 Certified forest content, which includes content from specific forest tracts that are third-party certified to conform with the SFI 2022 Forest Management Standard’s Objectives 1-16 requirements or other acceptable forest management standards (e.g., CAN/CSA-Z809 and American Tree Farm System).

 5.5 Non-controversial sources: The organization shall establish adequate measures to ensure that the labeled products do not come from controversial sources.
-See Part 6 on due diligence system to avoid controversial sources.
+See Part 7 on due diligence system to avoid controversial sources.

+Part 6.
 Sale of Products